Joe Bradley (artist): Career

+Collections

 Bradley was represented by Gavin Brown's Enterprise (2011–2015) and Gagosian Gallery (2015–2021); before moving to Xavier Hufkens and Petzel Gallery in 2021.
 Bradley is also represented by Galerie Eva Presenhuber in Zurich.
 Bradley's work breached the $1 million mark in 2014, when one of his abstract paintings on drop cloth sold for over $1.5 million at Christie's London.

-Bradley's work is part of public museum collections including the Museum of Modern Art, the Whitney Museum, and the Albright-Knox Art Gallery.